How to Plant and Grow Cat Grass

 How Long Does Cat Grass Last?

 It’s hard to give an estimate of how long your cat grass will last, because that depends on a few variables.
 Your cat’s consumption level has a large impact.
 How thickly or thinly you seeded it makes a difference, too.
 And the growing method also changes the timing.
-Whether or not you chose a cat grass kit will have some bearing on the outcome too.
+Whether or not you chose a kit will have some bearing on the outcome too.

-Remember, the seeds used for cat grass are common cereal grains like wheat, oats, or rye seeds.
+Remember, the seeds used are common cereal grains like wheat, oats, or rye seeds.
 In normal use, they’d grow to be much larger.
 But tightly seeded in a small space in your very own organic garden, they don’t have room to grow.
 They start competing with each other and slowly die out over time.

 If your cat grass has been fertilized, it may survive as long as a month or two.
 But mine are a bit spoiled and like it better when it’s young.